AColocho/AColocho/README.md

 ### **In my free time, I like to...**
-📝 Write blogs
+📝 Write blogs.
-👥 Connect with new people
+👥 Connect with new people.
 💭 Brainstorm new project ideas.

 ### **Tech I've worked with...**